Mission, Vision, and Focus

 Our mission is to be an intentional and God-honouring learning community.

-Our vision is to be a community of learners who serve God and others through authentic and relevant Christcentred education.
+TDChristian is a community of learners who serve God and others through authentic and relevant Christcentred education.
 For God’s glory, we will be a school:

 Learning at TDChristian takes place by enfolding, engaging, and empowering students.